Slitthe/freecodecamp-front-end/01-basic-front-end-projects/personal-portofolio/README.md

-_(Not an actual portofolio page, built as a project to practice and have some fun)_
+_(Not my actual portofolio page ; built as a project to practice and have some fun)_
 # FreeCodeCamp's Personal Protofolio Project

 A "personal portofolio" style page build according to the FCC's <a href="https://www.freecodecamp.org/challenges/build-a-personal-portfolio-webpage">requirements</a> (shown below, as well as extra content).